Hiring Red Flags for Homebuilders

 Example: “Pretend I’m a buyer who says, ‘We’re going to wait until interest rates drop.’
 What do you say?”

-If they stumble, default to price drops, or say “I just let them go,” that’s a major yellow flag.
+If they stumble, default to price drops, or say “I just let them go,” that is a yellow flag.
 New Home Sales Consultants should know how to build urgency ethically, not just give up.

 7. Resistance to Systems and Process

-Anyone who says, “I don’t really use the CRM” or “I just do what feels right,” is telling you they don’t value structure or measurement.
+Anyone who says, “I don’t really use the CRM” or “I just do what feels right” is telling you they do not value structure or measurement.

 Great consultants thrive on process.
-It protects the pipeline, creates predictability, and allows you to coach them—not chase them.
+It protects the pipeline, creates predictability, and allows you to coach them instead of chasing them.

 8. No Weekend Availability

-If they say they’re looking for a role with more “work-life balance” and can’t commit to weekends, stop there.
+If they say they want more “work-life balance” and cannot commit to weekends, stop there.

-New home sales happens when buyers shop—nights, weekends, holidays.
-If they can’t be present during peak traffic, they won’t perform.
+New home sales often happen on the weekend.
+If they cannot be present during peak traffic, they will not perform.

 9. Not Coachable

-If they get defensive, vague, or blame others, you’ve found someone who may resist training and accountability.
+If they get defensive, vague, or blame others, you have someone who may resist training and accountability.

 Sales is a skill.
 The best reps are students of the game.